scurvy-dog/sonic-dcloud/1-SONiC_101/readme.md

 ## Lab Topology

-This lab is based on a simulated DC fabric design of four dockerized SONiC routers each running inside a Linux host VM.
+This lab is based on a simulated DC fabric design of four dockerized Cisco 8000 emulators running the SONiC network operating system.
+The topology itself resides inside a Linux host VM.
 In addition there is the jumpbox VM, from which we'll trigger Ansible playbooks.
 Finally there are two client VMs named Endpoint-1 and Endpoint-2, from which we'll source test traffic.
 All VMs are running Ubuntu 22.04.

 ![Lab Topology](topo-drawings/sonic-101-topology.png)